osg-htc/operations/docs/SLA/event.md

 | ------------- | -------------------- | ----------------- | ------------------- |
 | System Availability | Monthly | [Web Posting](http://monitor.grid.iu.edu/availability/avail_month_overview.html) | IU-OPS |

-## SLA Validity Period

-This SLA will be in effect for one year.

 ## SLA Review Procedure

-This SLA will renew automatically on a yearly basis unless change or update is requested by the OSG Operations Coordinator, the OSG Executive Team, or the Stakeholders.
+This SLA will renew automatically unless a change is requested by the OSG Operations Coordinator, the OSG Executive Team, or the Stakeholders.

 ## References